EtiennePerot/perot.me/src/privacy.md

-This site uses a combination of [nginx]'s server logs, and [Piwik] (in [log analytics mode][Piwik Server Log Analytics]) to provide traffic information.
+This site uses a combination of [nginx]'s server logs and [Piwik] (in [log analytics mode][Piwik Server Log Analytics]) to gather and store traffic statistics.

-No information is shared with third parties.
+No information is shared with third parties; this site does not use any third-party tracking resource whatsoever, with some temporary exceptions during [Internet Defense League] campaigns.

 ## nginx logs